The Direct Mail Marketing Secret That’s “Hiding” in Plain Sight

 The most compelling message or offer won’t do much good if the consumer discards the envelope unopened.
 So it is important to start the conversation while the consumer is still deciding if your direct mail piece has value.

-In fact, the research indicates that 69% of consumers ─ more than two thirds ─ would be more likely to open a mail piece with color text and graphics compared to a plain white envelope.
+In fact, the research shows that 69% of consumers ─ more than two thirds ─ would be more likely to open a mail piece with color text and graphics compared to a plain white envelope.
 The study was an eye-opener.
-Furthermore, it proved that bold graphics and messaging can be envelope-openers.
+It proved that bold graphics and messaging can be envelope-openers.

 “Our research shows that color is the first and probably the most important factor in driving interest,” says Tim Troast, then the manager of marketing, mail finishing solutions, US mailing for Pitney Bowes.

 Better Direct Mail Results Are a Click Away

 We’ve been helping businesses improve the impact of their direct mail efforts almost since Pony Express delivered them.
 As a result, our experience has given us plenty of direct mail advice to share and customize for your business situation.